cow9000/Grayscale/README.md

 ## Acknowledgments

-* CV2 for making this extremely easy
+* CV2 for making this a lot easier than I originally thought it would